liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-sharepoint-site-ownership-policy.md

 To access and use this feature, your organization must have [Microsoft SharePoint Premium – SharePoint Advanced Management](/sharepoint/advanced-management).

 > [!NOTE]
-> Site Ownership Policy is temporarily unavailable for [Copilot licensed organizations](/sharepoint/advanced-management).
-We are working towards enabling this feature at the earliest.
+> Site Ownership Policy is available for [Copilot licensed organizations](/sharepoint/advanced-management) as of 31st May 2025.

 ## Scope of site ownership policies